moinwiki/moin/docs/user/subscriptions.rst

 User Subscriptions
 ==================

-Users can subscribe to moin items in order to receive notifications about item changes.
+Users can subscribe to Moin items to receive notifications about item changes.
 Item changes include:

  * creation of a new item